KatanaGraph/katana/docs/contributing/testing.rst

 All tests can be run with ``ctest``.

-To run all quick tests,
+To run all CI tests,

 .. code-block:: bash

-   ctest -L quick
+   ctest -L ci

 To run tests whose names match ``regex``, with verbose output, and with ``4`` tests runnning in parallel at a time,